-ESRC-funded students are required to undertake training in quantitative and qualitative social science methods as part of their master's course.
-In addition, a range of University bursaries are available, to pay fees.
-Quality material resources: The John Rylands University Library is one of the biggest university libraries in the UK, offering the broadest access to electronic books of any British library, and the internationally renowned special collections of its Deansgate branch.
+University of Manchester Library is one of the biggest university libraries in the UK, offering the broadest access to electronic books of any British library, and the internationally renowned special collections of its Deansgate branch, the John Rylands Library.
 Many important local archives and non-textual resource libraries are also available to you.

+Innovative interdisciplinarity:

-Innovative interdisciplinarity: Research and study is undertaken in the integrated School of Arts, Languages and Cultures (including the disciplines of Archaeology, Art History and Visual Studies, Classics and Ancient History, Drama, English and American Studies, Music, Religions and Theology, Languages and Linguistics).
+Research and study is undertaken in the integrated School of Arts.
+Languages and Cultures (including the disciplines of Archaeology.
+Art History and Visual Studies, Classics and Ancient History, Drama, English and American Studies, Music, Religions and Theology.
+Languages and Linguistics).
 This facilitates an approach to graduate study that mirrors the increasing interdisciplinary nature of much historical research with other arts disciplines.
 We also work closely with social science disciplines, such as Anthropology, Economics and Politics.
-The History department is involved with several research centres that also offer postgraduate courses, including the Centre for the Cultural History of War and the Humanitarian and Conflict Response Institute (HCRI).
-Smooth, monitored programme delivery: Our teachers are committed to high standards of graduate education delivery and are monitored by University-organised student evaluation, as well as in other ways.
-Active graduate-student community: A large and cosmopolitan community of around 35 master's and 50 research students offers a wealth of opportunities, formal and informal, for intellectually stimulating interaction with peers.
-Excellent study environment: Networked research spaces are provided by the History subject area, by the School and by the University library.
-History at Manchester
+The History department is involved with several research centres that also offer postgraduate courses, including the Humanitarian and Conflict Response Institute (HCRI).
+Smooth, monitored programme delivery:

+Our lecturers are committed to high standards of graduate education delivery and are monitored by University organised student evaluation, as well as in other ways.
+Active graduate-student community:

+A large and cosmopolitan community of around 45 master's and 50 doctoral students offers a wealth of opportunities, formal and informal, for intellectually stimulating interaction with peers.
+Excellent study environment:

+Networked research spaces are provided by the History subject area, by the School and by the University library.
+HISTORY AT THE UNIVERSITY OF MANCHESTER

 Research-driven environment

-With nearly 40 members of staff, we have one of the largest History departments in the UK, giving you an unparalleled choice of expert teachers and supervisors.
+With nearly 40 members of staff, we have one of the largest History departments in the UK, giving you an excellent choice of expert teachers and supervisors.
 We are also renowned for our pioneering work in emerging fields of scholarship, and for our important role in international debates about new methodologies and approaches.

 Specialist research areas

-We have noted concentrations of scholarship in the following
+We have noted concentrations of scholarship in the following $% \label{eq:concentration}%$

 'Research Groups':